 Data science is a rapidly growing field.
 Today, data scientists work across industries.
-They also hold positions at lean startups, Fortune 500 companies, and in government organizations.
+They also hold positions at lean startups, Fortune 500 companies, and government organizations.
 This guide is an introduction to what a career in data science looks like including what it takes to become a data scientist, what kinds of data science degrees you might need, and what kinds of career paths you can follow.

-Data science is an interesting profession in that part of the job is technical and requires the ability to work with computers and software.
-The other part of the job requires having an analytical mind and the ability to recognize trends and patterns within information.
+Data science is an exciting profession in that part of the job is technical and requires the ability to work with computers and software.
+The other part of the job requires having an analytical mind and the ability to recognize trends and patterns within the information.
 Finally, the last aspect of data science requires being able to articulate findings to colleagues and superiors within a company or organization.

 Data Science Degree

 There are two different routes that students usually take when trying to get a data science degree or related qualifications.
 Many data sciences positions required an advanced degree in a related field in the past.
 This was mainly because there wasn’t a specific data science discipline or major.

 But as the data science field matures, and as more companies and organizations are looking for data scientists, the degree requirements and expectations are also changing.
 Today, there are multiple paths to the profession: